 If you visit Kurama-dera in autumn, photos from here are something you definitely don’t want to miss out on!

 Reihōden is Mt.
-Kurama’s museum, where you can discover Mt.
-Kurama’s natural heritage, as well as cultural properties that have been handed down for generations at Kurama-dera Temple.
+Kurama’s museum, where you can discover the natural heritage of Mount Kurama, as well as the cultural properties that have been passed down through generations at Kurama Temple.

-The museum is open from 9 am to 4 pm daily except for Mondays and from the 12th of December to February.
+The museum is open from 9 am to 4 pm daily except on Mondays and from December 12th to February.

 Upon entry, 200 yen will be charged.